zjukongming/TranSQ/data/README.md

 Taking the mimic dataset as an example, the **directory** description is as follows:

-mimic
+-mimic

   ├─ annotation.json

-  └─ images
+  |_ images
       ├─ P10
           ├─ p100000XX
 ​               └─ s5025XXXX